-To Upgrade the PROMs
+▼ To Upgrade the PROMs

-A-CPU disabled 31 at until the display shows that A-CPU is disabled, then press ${ t q}$ twice to exit from cmsconfig.
-Update the

-32. Invoke the update program:
+You must disable each CPUset in turn in order to upgrade the remaining CPUset PROM. cmsconfig 28.
+Start cmsconfig: started # cd /usr/platform/SUNW,Ultra-4FT/SUNWcms/sbin # ./cmsconfig 29.
+Enter the item number for A-CPU, then select the Action item.
+30. Press 0 to disable A-CPU.
+A-CPU disabled 31.
+Wait for a few seconds, then press Return to redisplay the menu.
+Repeat until the display shows that A-CPU is disabled, then press q twice to exit from cmsconfig.
+Update the 32.
+Invoke the update program: PROM # cd /usr.platform/SUNW,Ultra-4FT/lib # ./netra ft 1800.flash.update-09 33.
+You will be asked if you wish to continue.

-'''

-cd /usr.platform/SUNW,Ultra-4FT/lib

-./netra ft 1800.flash.update-09

-'''

-33. You will be asked if you wish to continue.

 Answer y and then yes to upgrade.

-34. A list of NVRAM variables will be displayed for you to note, and reset later if different from the default values.
+NVRAM variables 34.
+A list of NVRAM variables will be displayed for you to note, and noted reset later if different from the default values.
 Note these for safety, although it should not be necessary to use them.
 35. You will be asked if you wish to continue.
 Answer yes to continue.
+B-CPU upgrade 36.
+The upgrade will proceed, and the success or failure of the completed upgrade will be reported.
+If the update fails, note any error messages and contact your Sun Microsystems representative.
+Keep system up 37.
+You will be asked Do you wish to halt the system now.

+Answer no.